sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 Estimating the population standard deviation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So far, estimation seems pretty simple, and you might be wondering why I forced
+So far, estimation seems pretty simple, and you might be wondering why I
-you to read through all that stuff about sampling theory.
-In the case of the
+forced you to read through all that stuff about sampling theory.
+In the case
-mean our estimate of the population parameter (i.e. :math:`\hat\mu`) turned out
+of the mean our estimate of the population parameter (i.e., :math:`\hat\mu`)
-to be identical to the corresponding sample statistic (i.e. *X̄*).
-However,
+turned out to be identical to the corresponding sample statistic (i.e., *X̄*).
-that is not always true.
-To see this, let us have a think about how to construct
+However, that is not always true.
+To see this, let us have a think about how
-an **estimate of the population standard deviation**, which we will denote
+to construct an **estimate of the population standard deviation**, which we
-:math:`\hat\sigma`.
-What shall we use as our estimate in this case?
-Your first
+will denote :math:`\hat\sigma`.
+What shall we use as our estimate in this
-thought might be that we could do the same thing we did when estimating the
+case?
+Your first thought might be that we could do the same thing we did when
-mean, and just use the sample statistic as our estimate.
-That is almost the
+estimating the mean, and just use the sample statistic as our estimate.
+That
-right thing to do, but not quite.
+is almost the right thing to do, but not quite.

 Here is why.
 Suppose I have a sample that contains a single observation.
 For
-this example, it helps to consider a sample where you have no intuitions at all
+this example, it helps to consider a sample where you have no intuitions at
-about what the true population values might be, so let us use something
+all about what the true population values might be, so let us use something
 completely fictitious.
 Suppose the observation in question measures the
 *cromulence* of my shoes.
 It turns out that my shoes have a cromulence of 20.
 So here is my sample: